ivan-hc/ArchImage/README.md

 - since version 4 hardware acceleration is available
 - since version 4.2 the AppImages created use PROOT as a fallback in case the host system has Namespaces restrictions (see Ubuntu), also the Appimages created are updatable
 - since version 4.3 the scripts are faster and more selective for libraries, automating much of the process
+- since version 5.0 librariesw are collected via SHARUN, to check and import as much as possible only the needed libraries to made the app run

 Please refer to the [releases](https://github.com/ivan-hc/ArchImage/releases) page to see the developments and new features introduced in this project so far.